kmattix/series-score-overlay/README.md

 # series-score-overlay
 **WORK-IN-PROGRESS**

 Stream scoreboard overlay to track a games series.
-Currently the only officially supported game is Rocket League with Bo1-9 and None modes.
+Currently Rocket League, League of Legends, and Valorant are officially supported with Bo1-9 and None modes.
+This overlay can be used with any other game, but it might conflict with game UI.

 ## todo
 * Add close handler for when X is pressed on the overlay window.